 Mr. Casey joined HMC in 2012.
 Prior to joining Harbert, Joshua worked in the advisory division at Gresham Investment House, working on a range of merger and acquisition and strategic assignments on behalf of listed and private clients.
 Earlier, Joshua worked in the mergers and acquisitions and restructuring services areas of PricewaterhouseCoopers.
 In these roles he advised both corporate and private equity clients on a range of assignments and transactions across a broad range of industry sectors.

-He is a member of the Institute of Chartered Accountants, holds a Bachelor of Commerce from the University of Melbourne and is currently undertaking a Masters of Applied Finance at Macquarie University.
+He is a member of the Institute of Chartered Accountants, holds a Bachelor of Commerce from the University of Melbourne and a Masters of Applied Finance at Macquarie University.

 - Lower, mid market, quality and privately held companies

 - Victoria and South Australia (over 26,000 companies in this market)